 These views are currently under development and there are a few other technical limitations that are described within the pages themselves.
-Currently only 2 comparators are available in these views, we’re working on adding more.
+Currently, only 2 comparators are available in these views, we’re working on adding more.

 The processed prescription data views include all processed prescriptions submitted to NHSBSA for reimbursement on paper or via EPS.
 These views include historical data covering the latest 12 months.
 This is intended to show changes over time.

-These views updated along with the ePACT2 data, the target dates are shown on the prescriptions data release calendar.
+These views are updated along with the ePACT2 data, the target dates are shown on the prescriptions data release calendar.

 How to use these comparators